Search

 A mortgage lender typically expects the homebuyer to pay at least 20% of the home’s purchase price in cash.
 In situations where the homebuyer cannot make a 20% down payment, they may still be able to secure a mortgage but will have the added expense of paying for private mortgage insurance (PMI), thus increasing the amount of their mortgage payment.
 PMI can increase a loan amount by as much as one percent.

 The cost of your PMI will depend on your home size, personal credit history, and potential property appreciation.
-The higher your down payment, the less you’ll pay in interest over the life of your loan, and the lower your monthly payment will be.
-Even if you can’t swing a $60,000 down payment on a $300,000 home, buyers should aim for 10% at the very least.
+The bigger your down payment, the less you’ll shell out in interest over the long haul, and the smaller your monthly bills will be.
+While dropping $60,000 on a $300,000 home might not be in the cards, try to aim for at least 10%.
+Every bit counts!

 The amount of money you save for the down payment on your new home should also influence your choice in which home you purchase and how to financially plan.
 For example, if you are trying to decide between two houses and the money you’ve saved represents a 20% payment on one house and 10% on another, it’s obvious that the cheaper option will get you more of a bang for your buck in the long run.